newatoms/guides/board-guide/readme.md

-> **Goal of this guide:** Explaining how the functionality of the doable board works and how to crate a good user story.
+> **Goal of this guide:** Explaining how the functionality of the doable board works and how to create a good user story.

 # The Board Guide